ContextMapper/contextmapper.github.io/_docs/language-reference/aggregate.md

 }
 </pre></div>

-In case it is a _write_ operation it is possible that the operation changes the state of the Aggregate.
+A _write_ operation may changes the state of the Aggregate.
 Such state transitions can be specified in square brackets:

 <div class="highlight"><pre><span></span><span class="k">Service</span> ContractService {
   @ContractId createContract(@Contract contrace) : <span class="k">write</span> [ -&gt; CREATED];